Wikipedia is a free platform with a wealth of information, accessible to anyone around the globe. It is probably the top encyclopedia on the internet!

 How many of those topics can you connect with any events or projects that you have?

-If you can fill in all these topics with meaningful and true happenings, (and if you can back them up with valid proof!), then you might want to consider to write an example Artist Wikipedia page.
+If you can fill in all these topics with meaningful and true happenings, (and if you can back them up with valid proof!), then you might want to consider writing an example Artist Wikipedia page.

 Note, you cannot write a wiki page for yourself.
 You need to find someone to do that for you.
 In many cases, it will be done by someone who finds you noteworthy